 - Service animals are welcome.

-- Large print hymnals and Bibles are available from the ushers.
+- Large print worship bulletins, hymnals, and Bibles are available from the ushers.

 - Service animals are welcome.

-- There is a family restroom (with changing table) in both the education wing (to the right as one faces the sanctuary) and the fellowship hall.
+- There is a family restroom (with changing table) in both the education wing (to the right as you face the sanctuary) and the fellowship hall.

 - First aid assistance is available.